MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

    - **Microsoft.AspNetCore.Hosting**
    - **WorldJourney.Models**

-2. Edit the code in the **Index** action by saving the following  parameter key and value in the **ViewData** dictionary to use it later in the view.
+2. Edit the code in the **Index** action and save the following   key and value in the **ViewData** dictionary, to use it later inside the view.
     - Key: **Page**
     - Value: **Search city**